Edmund Clarence Stedman: Early life

-Education

 Stedman enrolled in Yale University in 1849 at the age of 16.
 Stedman studied two years at Yale University, but was suspended and did not return.
 Yale later restored him to the Class of 1853 and gave him the degree of Master of Arts.

 Career

 Early career

 After leaving Yale, he became a journalist for The Norwich Tribune and became an editor at the age of 19.
 In 1854, he moved to Winstead, Connecticut, and edited The Herald.
 He then moved to New York City in 1856 and joined the staff of the Tribune and then the World, for which latter paper he served as field correspondent during the first years of the Civil War.
 As opportunity offered, he studied law and was for a time private secretary to Attorney-General Bates at Washington, and was a member of the New York Stock Exchange in Wall Street from 1865 to 1900.